DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 - The player is *not given enough information* to make a good decision
 - The player has something happen to them that they feel is *outside of their control*

+##### What Information Does the Player Need?
+- Where are the enemies?
+- When are the enemies going to attack?
+- When is it safe for the player to attack?
+- Where is the most optimal position to engage the enemies?

+##### What Can Happen That is Outside of the Player's Control?
+- Enemies suddenly spawn

 #### Making the Levels More Gameplay Interesting
 -

 #### Making the Levels More Visually Interesting
 - ;